MOBILE HOME PARK PURCHASE CHECKLIST

-- What major repairs have been done in the last 3 years?
+- What major repairs have been done in the last three years?

-– What repairs need to be done in the next 3 years?
+- Are there any upcoming repairs or maintenance tasks that need to be addressed within the next three years?

 - What are the monthly expenses?